Mapping class group of manifolds which look like $3$-dimensional complete intersections: Results

-We denote the class given by the inclusion of the unit quaternions $S^3$ to $SO(4)$ by $\alpha_e$ and the element given by the projection $S^3 \to SO(3)$ composed with the inclusion by $\alpha_p$.
-The index $e$ and $p$ indicate that the Euler class of vector bundle over $S^4$ given by $\alpha_e$ is $1$, whereas the Euler class for $\alpha_p$ is $0$, and the first Pontrjagin class for $\alpha_p$ is $4$ (the minimal value with trivial Euler class).
+The Euler class of vector bundle over $S^4$ with clutching function $\epsilon$ is $1$, whereas the Euler class for $\rho$ is $0$, and the first Pontrjagin class for $\rho$ is $4$ (the minimal value with trivial Euler class).

-To describe the generalized Dehn twists we need for generators of the mapping class group we consider $\pi_3(M)$.
-Since $M$ is simply connected it is easy to see that there is a short exact sequence

-A generator of the kernel of the Hurewicz map $h$ is obtained by considering the composition of the Hopf map $S^3 \to S ^2$ with the embedding representing the generator of $H_2(M)$.
-We denote such an embedding by $S^3_0$.